 - List known ships, dates, passengers

-Many of our ancestors came to America in order to freely practice their religion.
+Many of my ancestors came to America in order to freely practice their religion.
 Ironically, some of my ancestors experienced persecution in the colonies for their religious beliefs by others who had fled England for the same reasons.
 The early communities these “Pilgrims” founded were not tolerant of religious differences.
-A few of our ancestors stand out for being deeply involved in the opening volleys of the struggle for religious freedom and tolerance in Massachusetts, and especially in Rhode Island .
-The most noteworthy are Mary (Barret) Dyer, Anne (Marbury) Hutchinson and Roger Williams.
-Another noteworthy figure is the brother of Joseph Clarke, my 10th great grandfather, named John Clarke.
-Others who were persecuted for their beliefs were John Russell…
+A few of my ancestors stand out for being deeply involved in the opening volleys of the struggle for religious freedom and tolerance in Massachusetts, and especially in Rhode Island .
+The most noteworthy are Mary (Barrett) Dyer, Anne (Marbury) Hutchinson and Roger Williams.
+Another noteworthy figure is the brother of Joseph Clarke, my 10th g-grandfather, named John Clarke.
+Others who were persecuted for their beliefs were John Russell, Ralph Allen,

 A few of my ancestors were part of the French Huguenot migration to Virginia around 1700.
 The stories of these refugees and their families in America are found under the headings of Antoine Trabue (1667-1724) and Magdalene Verrueil (1685-1731), Bartomomew Dupuy (1652-1743) and Marie Gardier ( -1738) and Moise Moyre Verrueil (1651-1701) and Magdalene Prodhomme (1658-1729).